 Be Good To Your Bugs

-It is estimated that Americans take more than two times the amount of antibiotics than necessary.
-And that does not include all the antibacterial stuff we buy in consumer products -- like triclosan in toothpaste and soaps.
+It is estimated Americans take more than two times the amount of antibiotics than necessary.
+And that does not include all the antibacterial stuff we buy in consumer products — like triclosan in toothpaste and soaps.

 The rise of superbugs like MRSA is one serious consequence of overusing antibiotics.
 Obesity just might be another.
-Food for thought before you decide to make war on your -- or your kid’s -- bacteria by ingesting antibiotics when they aren’t necessary.
+Food for thought before you decide to make war on your — or your kid’s — bacteria by ingesting antibiotics when it isn’t necessary.